 Guy trained at the Guildhall School of Music and Drama, studying saxophone but also learning clarinet, flute and oboe.
 Whilst studying he received scholarships from the Guildhall and from the Countess of Munster Trust, and was selected as a finalist in the Worshipful Company of Needlemakers Woodwind Prize.

-Guy is a founding member of the award-winning chamber group Kaleidoscope.
-Since its creation in 2009 the group has performed widely across the UK and Europe, including appearances at the Wigmore Hall, Bridgewater Hall and Purcell Room.
+Guy is a founding member of the award-winning chamber quartet Kaleidoscope.
+Since its creation in 2009 the group has built a formidable repertoire spanning four centuries, and has performed extensively, with highlights including appearances at the Wigmore Hall, Bridgewater Hall and Purcell Room, as well as the Festival d’Auvers-sur Oise in France.
 The group has won numerous awards from organisations including the Hattori Foundation, the Tunnell Trust, the Worshipful Company of Musicians and the Park Lane Group, and released their first CD Oil in 2016 with support from the City Music Foundation and the Help Musicians Emerging Excellence scheme.

 Guy is a visiting woodwind tutor at Northwood College in north west London, and regularly undertakes outreach sessions with Kaleidoscope for the Live Music Now scheme and the Worshipful Company of Musicians.